小站备考

 Since termites are small and soft-bodied, they easily become desiccated and must live in moist places with a high relative humidity.
 They do best when the relative humidity in their nest is above 96 percent and the temperature is fairly high, an optimum of about 79°F for temperate zone species and about 86°F for tropical species.
 Subterranean termites, the destructive species that occurs commonly throughout the eastern United States, attain these conditions by nesting in moist soil that is in contact with wood, their only food.
 The surrounding soil keeps the nest moist and tends to keep the temperature at a more or less favorable level.
 When it is cold in winter, subterranean termites move to burrows below the frost line.

 Some tropical termites are more ingenious engineers, constructing huge above-ground nests with built-in “air conditioning” that keeps the nest moist, at a constant temperature, and well supplied with oxygen.
-Among the most architecturally advanced of these termites is an African species, Macrotermes natalensis.
+Among the most architecturally advanced of these termites is an African species, Macroternes natalensis.
 Renowned Swiss entomologist Martin Luscher described the mounds of this fungus-growing species as being as much as 16 feet tall, 16 feet in diameter at their base, and with a cement-like wall of soil mixed with termite saliva that is from 16 to 23 inches thick.
 The thick and dense wall of the mound insulates the interior microclimate from the variations in humidity and temperature of the outside atmosphere.
 Several narrow and relatively thin-walled ridges on the outside of the mound extend from near its base almost to its top.

 According to Luscher, a medium-sized nest of Macrotermes has a population of about 2 million individuals.
 The metabolism of so many termites and of the fungus that they grow in their gardens as food helps keep the interior of the nest warm and supplies some moisture to the air in the nest.
 The termites saturate the atmosphere of the nest, bringing it to about 100 percent relative humidity, by carrying water up from the soil.